-The more you ice, the more you stay elevated, the more you relax, and the more you apply ointment the better!
+The more you ice, the more you stay elevated, the more you relax, the more you stay positive, the better!

-NIGHT BEFORE YOUR SPLINT REMOVAL (1 WEEK POST-OP APPOINTMENT)
+NIGHT BEFORE YOUR SPLINT REMOVAL (5-10 days after surgery)

 • Shower: Get your face and nose cast soaking wet for 20 minutes under the shower with lukewarm water (NOT HOT WATER) the night before and the day of your cast removal (2 showers) so that we can remove your cast easily and painlessly.
 If you have dry skin take a third shower.
 Let the water hit top of your head and forehead and drip over your nose.
 Don't let shower spray directly hit your nose.